In Garfield County, some greet Walmart’s open carry policy with doubt

 Walmart and Kroger’s guidance against open carry is not a ban.

 “They said they’re asking customers not to open carry.
-They did not say they’re prohibiting it,” said Ed Wilks, a Second Amendment advocate and owner of the Tradesman gun store in Rifle.
+They did not say they’re prohibiting it,” said Edward Wilks, a Second Amendment advocate and owner of The Tradesmen gun store in Rifle.

 As private entities, stores can refuse business to anyone, so long as the refusal is not on the basis of sex, religion or race.